History of the Airport

 In 1958, runway 15-33 was expanded upon, increasing the length of the runway to 6,000 feet.
 Also, high-intensity approach and runway lights were installed on the runway.
 In 1959, the Instrument Landing System was installed.
 In 1961, a second taxiway was built, along with an extension to the aircraft ramp.
 In 1963, major expansion of the airport started.
 The expansion included a new terminal building, a maintenance garage, a firehall, a pump-house, a water, sewage, and fire hydrant system, extended ramp areas, roads, and a car parking lot.

 In 1983, the maintenance garage was expanded to contain additional heavy equipment, including a pavement sweeper, a forklift, and a front end loader.
-In 1984, construction on the aircraft parking ramp was begun to provide more manoeuvring and parking space to the aircrafts.
+In 1984, construction on the aircraft parking ramp was begun to provide more manoeuvring and parking space for the aircraft.
 In 1988, the Air Terminal was expanded upon; both the first and second floors were improved, with more room for staff, more public space, a larger restaurant, a distinguished visitor’s lounge, and larger electronics workshop.

 The new, longer runway being constructed.

 The next year, Runway 09-27 finished its expansion to 8010′.
 The same year, plans to develop the Fredericton Aerospace and Business Park at the Airport began.
 In 2003, Canada’s first Travel Bank was implemented to attract Delta Airlines, the first major American airline to service New Brunswick. $2.5 million was raised by businesses and the Government, and Delta Airlines began flights from Fredericton to Boston on August 15th.
 There were also several expansions; the Airport Terminal Building was expanded by 750 m², the Apron was expanded by 5,400 m², and ten new hangars were built for private aircraft.
 In 2004, the Terminal Building was expanded again for new security equipment – an Explosive Detection System.
-In 2005, the “branding” of the Airport Terminal with a New Brunswick theme was completed.

 2005 proved to be a year full of steady progress and accomplishment for the Airport.
 Significant improvements were made to the terminal, including upgrading the interior public space.
 The terminal was prepared to welcome passengers in an attractive, modernized environment reflective of the region’s growth and development.
 Construction of 8,500 square feet of additional space was completed at the end of the Air Terminal Building; this area is known as the Pavilion.
 The Pavilion serves multiple purposes, including: use for military operations, arrivals of large international flights, and other miscellaneous functions.
 Passenger volumes steadily increased during the year, with more than 229,000 passengers travelling through the Airport.